At Daniel Rosefelt & Associates, we have substantial experience representing employers, and their officers and owners, in payroll tax cases.

 Failure To Withhold And Pay Employment Taxes

-On the business level, if the Revenue Officer is unable to collect the delinquent payroll tax, the Revenue Officer will often seek to close the business and liquidate its assets.
+On the business level, if the revenue officer is unable to collect the delinquent payroll tax, the revenue officer will often seek to close the business and liquidate its assets.
 In certain cases, the IRS will criminally prosecute responsible individuals who willfully fail to file payroll tax returns or pay the payroll tax liabilities of an employer.
+The IRS employs specialized teams to achieve these results — you need someone to level the playing field.

-Daniel Rosefelt & Associates, LLC, Attorney & CPA will work tirelessly to keep your business operating and to solve your payroll tax liability.
-We will help you understand your payroll tax obligations, help you solve your existing problem, and help you meet your future payroll tax reporting and payment requirements.
+Daniel Rosefelt & Associates will work tirelessly to keep your business operating and to solve your payroll tax liability.
+We will help you understand your payroll tax obligations, help you solve your existing problem, and help you meet your future payroll tax reporting and payment requirements so that you need never fear a call from the IRS again.